 - How to Improve Remote Work Employee Experiences

 - Measure and Improve Remote Worker Employee Experiences with ActivTrak’s Data-Driven Insights

 What is Remote Work?

 Remote work is a working arrangement that allows employees to work outside of a traditional office environment for varying periods of time.
 Some employees work remotely full-time, while others work in a remote environment only a few days a week.
 This arrangement varies between organizations and is dependent upon their policies or guidelines around remote and hybrid work.

-Defining the Remote Employee Experience
+What is the Remote Employee Experience?